A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Acknowledgments

 \section{Acknowledgments}

-Thomas C. Clevenger and Timo Heister were partially supported by NSF Award OAC-1835452 and by the Computational Infrastructure in Geodynamics initiative (CIG), through the NSF under Award EAR-0949446 and EAR-1550901 and The University of California -- Davis.
-Timo Heister was also partially supported by NSF Award DMS-1522191, DMS-1820958 and by Technical Data Analysis, Inc. through US Navy SBIR N16A-T003.
+Thomas C. Clevenger and Timo Heister were partially supported by NSF Award OAC-2015848 and by the Computational Infrastructure in Geodynamics initiative (CIG), through the NSF under Award EAR-0949446 and EAR-1550901 and The University of California -- Davis.
+Timo Heister was also partially supported by NSF Award DMS-2028346, EAR-1925575, and by Technical Data Analysis, Inc. through US Navy SBIR N68335-18-C-0011.
 The work of Guido Kanschat and Martin Kronbichler was supported by the German Research Foundation (DFG) via the project ``High-order discontinuous Galerkin for the exa-scale'' (ExaDG) within the priority program 1648 ``Software for Exascale Computing'' (SPPEXA), grant agreements KA\,1304/2-1 and KR\,4661/2-1.
-Furthermore, the support by the state of Baden-W``urttemberg through bwHPC and the DFG through grant INST 35/1134-1 FUGG are acknowledged.
+Furthermore, the support by the state of Baden-W\"urttemberg through bwHPC and the DFG through grant INST 35/1134-1 FUGG are acknowledged.

 The Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) funded this project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (www.lrz.de) through project pr83te.
 Clemson University is acknowledged for generous allotment of compute time on Palmetto cluster.
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
+The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing access to both the Stampede2 and Frontera machines that have contributed to the research results reported within this paper.

-The authors would like to thank their coauthors on the {\dealii{}} project~\cite{dealII90}.
+The authors would like to thank their coauthors on the {\dealii{}} project.